 Anyway, be on the lookout for these ambiguous descriptors and try to read between the lines.

-With credit cards providing free travel insurance, even paying a fraction of the bill on the card can activate the coverage.
+With credit cards providing travel insurance, even paying a fraction of the bill on the card can activate the coverage.
 For this reason, I always use my Chase Sapphire Reserve® to pay for part of every Airbnb.

 Final Thoughts